 Maison la Belle Vie Winery respects their vineyard and those who supply them grapes.
 They strive for a minimalist approach with their wine so the content of the bottle will always reflect an unmanipulated purity for the grape to shine.

 In 2011 Maison la Belle Vie added 3 Reserves, a Merlot, Syrah and a Petit Verdot all aged for 4 years and a walnut liquor that is a must have for the port lovers.
-Maison la Belle Vie (French for “House of Beautiful Life”) is a 4.5 acre vineyard, winery and wedding venue.
+Maison la Belle Vie (French for “House of Beautiful Life”) is a 4.5 acre vineyard, winery & bistro and wedding & event venue.
 Growing premium quality grapes such as Syrah, Merlot, Cabernet, Marechal Foch and Muscat.
 Since opening its doors in 2009 Maison la Belle Vie Winery has quickly become the place to be.
 The winery is currently producing 1000 cases and is moving to 3000 cases in 2012.

 1 mile west on G road off Hwy.
 6.